Gaston Julia

-Gaston Maurice Julia (3 February 1893 – 19 March 1978) was a French Algerian mathematician who devised the formula for the Julia set.
-His works were popularized by French mathematician Benoit Mandelbrot; the Julia and Mandelbrot fractals are closely related.
+Gaston Maurice Julia (3 February 1893 – 19 March 1978) was a French mathematician who devised the formula for the Julia set.
+His works were popularized by Benoit Mandelbrot; the Julia and Mandelbrot fractals are closely related.
 He founded, independently with Pierre Fatou, the modern theory of holomorphic dynamics.

 Military service

-Julia was born in the Algerian town of Sidi Bel Abbes, at the time governed by the French.
+Julia was born in the Algerian town of Sidi Bel Abbès, at the time governed by the French.
 During his youth, he had an interest in mathematics and music.
 His studies were interrupted at the age of 21, when France became involved in World War I and Julia was conscripted to serve with the army.
 During an attack he suffered a severe injury, losing his nose.
 His many operations to remedy the situation were all unsuccessful, and for the rest of his life he resigned himself to wearing a leather strap around the area where his nose had been.

 Career in mathematics

 Julia gained attention for his mathematical work at the age of 25, in 1918, when his 199-page Mémoire sur l'itération des fonctions rationnelles ("Memoir on the Iteration of Rational Functions") was featured in the Journal de Mathématiques Pures et Appliquées.
 This article gained immense popularity among mathematicians and earned him the Grand Prix des Sciences Mathématiques of the French Academy of Sciences in 1918.
-But after this brief moment of fame, his works were mostly forgotten until the day Benoit Mandelbrot mentioned them in his works on fractals.
+But after this brief moment of fame, his works were mostly forgotten until Benoit Mandelbrot mentioned them in his works on fractals in the French book Les Objets Fractals: Forme, Hasard et Dimension, later translated in 1977 as Fractals: Form, Chance and Dimension.

 On 19 March 1978, Julia died in Paris at the age of 85.

 Julia was also father to Marc Julia, the French organic chemist who invented the Julia olefination.